 Our researchers sought to establish the extent to which devolution of political power in the UK was reflected in quality of news coverage provided by the BBC.

-A team from the School of Journalism, Media and Cultural Studies analysed more than 4,500 new items across a range of BBC television, radio and online outlets in 2007.
+A team from the School of Journalism, Media and Culture analysed more than 4,500 new items across a range of BBC television, radio and online outlets in 2007.
 They found that broadcast news failed to reflect the devolved political landscape.

 Viewers were routinely being misinformed about major areas of policy such as health and education - a lack of information and understanding that is a potential barrier to democratic engagement.